Bpost129/blackjack-project/README.md

 ## [Shoot for 21](https://blackjack-bp.netlify.app/)

 ### Rules:
-1. Press "play" to begin
+1. Press "PLAY" to begin
 2. Place a wager of your choosing
-3. Click "deal" button to start dealing cards
+3. Click "DEAL" button to start dealing cards
 4. Once the cards are dealt, you can..
-    * Click "hit" to distribute another card
+    * Click "HIT" to distribute another card
-    * Click "double" to double your wager for one more card
+    * Click "DOUBLE" to double your wager for one more card
-    * Click "stand" if you don't wish to receive another card
+    * Click "STAND" if you don't wish to receive another card
 5. Wait for the dealer to flip their cards
 6. (Hopefully) win!